It is extremely difficult, and often impossible, to prevent errors when data are stored, retrieved, operated on, or transmitted.

 Perfect Codes

-To allow error correction we want to make the minimum distance between codewords large.
-But doing so limits how many codewords are available.
+To allow error correction, we want to make the minimum distance between codewords large.
+However, doing so limits how many codewords are available.
 Here we will develop a bound on the number of codewords in a binary code with a given minimum distance.

 Lemma 1: Suppose $x$ is a bit string of length $n$ and that $k$ is a nonnegative integer not exceeding $n$.
 Then there are